Last Updated on 17 December, 2020 by Veronica

 At night we had dinner in the van.

 Day 3.
-Tour West Berlin or visit museums
+Tour West Berlin or Visit Museums

 Here I propose two different itineraries.
 You can choose, depending on your tastes or the weather.
 The second itinerary, the museums, is ideal for a rainy or cold day in Berlin.